andrewbadge/DNSRoaming/README.md

 NB: it will probably work fine on older OS but its untested.
 Ensure [.NET Framework 4.7 is installed](https://www.microsoft.com/en-us/download/details.aspx?id=55167)

+## Why is it Beta?

+I haven't tested the installation in enough scenarios yet nor have I got feedback from anyone else.
+I believe the functionality and quality is solid but expected a randon stuff-up until the first feedback is in.

 ## What is DNS Roaming

 DNS Roaming is a Client and Service to ensure the DNS Servers are set via a rule / policy rather than the network a PC is connected to.